nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 how `null` usually works.

 So it **is** possible to shoot yourself in the foot if you want to.
-The difference
-is: you have to **explicitly ask** for this behaviour, it cannot sneak in by accident.
+The difference is you have to **explicitly ask** for this behaviour, it cannot sneak in by accident.

 Whenever I claim Maybe can move null reference exceptions to compile-time,